Birding in New York City: Brooklyn

 Prospect Park is considered the flagship New York City Park in Brooklyn, and the most active birding location.
-The New York City Audubon Society operates an educational center in the park's boathouse.
+The NYC Bird Alliance operates an educational center in the park's boathouse.
 The Brooklyn Botanic Garden, just northeast of Prospect Park, has long organized bird-related events.

 The coasts to the south and southwest of Brooklyn have several beaches and salt marshes where a variety of shorebirds and marsh birds are common.
 Seaside sparrows and Nelson's sparrows are commonly seen around Coney Island and Plumb Beach, for example.
 Several of these areas, such as Floyd Bennett Field, Plumb Beach, and Shirley Chisholm State Park, are part of the Jamaica Bay unit of the Gateway National Recreation Area.
 The New York Birding Trail includes nine locations in Brooklyn: Calvert Vaux Park, Plumb Beach, Floyd Bennett Field, Marine Park Salt Marsh, Shirley Chisholm State Park, Prospect Park, Fort Greene Park, Highland Park Ridgewood Reservoir, and Marsha P. Johnson State Park.
 Parts of the former industrial waterfront areas of Brooklyn have been converted into public space, included some which attract a range of waterfowl and other aquatic birds.
 Bush Terminal Pier Park, which opened in 2014, is a common birding spot for the ducks, gulls, raptors, and other species it attracts.